There are many different types of orthodontic treatment. The best treatment for you depends on the exact problem you

 - fixed braces – a brace you cannot remove which is made up of brackets that are glued to the front of each tooth and linked with wires

 - removable braces – usually plastic plates that cover the roof of the mouth and clip on to some teeth; these can only be used to achieve very limited tooth movements

 - functional appliances – usually a pair of removable plastic braces that are joined together or designed to interact together and fit on to both the upper and lower teeth

 - headgear – this is not an orthodontic appliance, but it can be used with other appliances and is usually worn at night.

 In more severe cases, treatment may involve fixed braces plus surgery to move the jaw.
 This treatment is done in hospital.

 Fixed braces are the most common type of orthodontic appliance.

 If you're using a fixed appliance and you play a contact sport such as rugby, you should wear a gum shield to protect both your mouth and the appliance.

 Fixed braces are usually made from metal, so they will be noticeable on the front of your teeth.

-Many private orthodontists now offer ceramic or clear braces, or metal braces fitted to the back of the teeth, although they're usually more expensive.
+Many private orthodontists offer ceramic or clear braces, or metal braces fitted to the back of the teeth, although these are usually more expensive.

 Removable braces can be used to correct minor problems, or as part of fixed-brace treatment.